-This is the third year that the Section of Female, Neurological and Urodynamic Urology (SFNUU) has published SUI data and the Section's Executive Committee has taken the decision to keep the published data as simple as possible.
+This is the fourth year that the Section of Female, Neurological and Urodynamic Urology (SFNUU) has published SUI data and the Section's Executive Committee has taken the decision to keep the published data as simple as possible.
 We will, therefore, give details only of the type and number of operations performed by each surgeon/centre, together with information about surgeon/unit post-operative complication rates, and some patient-reported outcome measures (PROMS).

 Outcomes data are only published for those centres or Consultants who have submitted follow up data on more than 50% of their patients.

 Cumulative data from previous years are available on the Data & Audit pages of the "Professionals" section.

 There is considerable variation in data completeness and there is insufficient information for risk adjustment, but this may be possible in future years.
 This is an important first step which we are keen to build on in future years.

 The data presented are surgeon-reported, by entry into the BAUS Data & Audit system.
 There is, therefore, no method for reliably validating the data other than by comparing with the latest Hospital Episode Statistics (HES).